larsoyd/Arch_KDE_Tutorial/arch_kde_tutorial.md

 # that I like to use:
 reflector -c NO,SE,DK,DE,NL -a 12 -p https \
 -l 10 --sort rate --save /etc/pacman.d/mirrorlist

+# or if you want to test the mirrors by speed do:
+reflector -c NO,SE,DK,DE,NL -a 12 -p https \
+--sort rate --fastest 10 --download-timeout 10 --save /etc/pacman.d/mirrorlist
 ```

 and then **Install the base of Arch Linux!** :